 Day 1: Saturday - Arrival and first birding

 The holiday begins at lunchtime at Dumfries or you may choose to meet us at our hotel.
 After we assemble, we may look locally for Goosander and Dipper and then it's off to RSPB Mersehead for an initial look at the flocks of geese.
 We might have time to walk to both hides on the reserve and get our list off to a good start, where we should see hundreds of Barnacle Geese and many species of duck.
 Wintering birds here include good numbers of Pintail and Shoveler.
 Dazzling Kingfisher often dash past or pause on convenient perches and Snipe may be seen on the reed edges.
 Busy feeders often hold Reed Bunting, Yellowhammer and Tree Sparrow plus Lesser Redpoll, Siskin and in some years Brambling too.
 With a Starling roost nearby, raptors often pass through, with Merlin, Sparrowhawk, Hen Harrier and Peregrine seen here regularly.
-The Starling roost changes location so we have to be lucky to connect with the big murmurations, though we should see numbers of birds as the light fades.
+The Starling roost changes location so we have to be lucky to connect with the big murmurations, though we hope to see gatherings as the light fades.

 Day 2: Sunday - Loch Ryan and Luce Bay